Azure/kubernetes-hackfest/labs/create-aks-cluster/README.md

     DON'T MESS THIS STEP UP.
 REPLACE THE VALUES IN BRACKETS!!!

     ```bash
+    # Persist for Later Sessions in Case of Timeout
     echo export APPID=<appId> >> ~/.bashrc
     echo export CLIENTSECRET=<password> >> ~/.bashrc
     ```